maugat1/seelie/README.md

 # seelie
-A python script update or push several repositories
+A python script to update or push several repositories, with behavior controlled by a simple XML config file